KumarVivek/msteams-docs/msteams-platform/designing-your-app/designing-in-meeting-dialog.md

 ## Best practices

 While in-meeting dialogs can make calls more effective, they also can derail calls if too obtrusive.
-Allowing the organizer to share this content and participants to quickly view and interact with it is paramount to a good experience.
-In general, use in-meeting dialogs sparingly and make sure they follow these guidelines.
+In general, use the dialogs sparingly and follow these best practices.

 ### Navigation